 Faba bean has an upright growth habit and doesn't usually require land rolling.

-For more information on land rolling pulse crops, consult the publication, Land Rolling Guidelines for Pulse Crops in Western Canada.
+For more information on land rolling pulse crops, read Tips for Rolling your Pulse and Soybean Crops.